-is a computational method that can complement experimental techniques to study small molecule-membrane interactions (SMMIs) with atomic level resolution, providing information on both structural and dynamical properties as well as the ability to predict the binding free energy (\$\infty\$Gb).
-However, the accurate prediction of \$\infty\$Gb is still one of the most challenging tasks in computational biophysics.
-Several techniques have been developed to calculate \$\infty\$Gb for molecule-membrane systems, the most popular of which is umbrella sampling.
+Understanding the interactions of small, drug-like molecule and a biological membrane is important to fields such as pharmacology, toxicology and rational drug design.
+Molecular dynamics (MD) is a computational method that can complement experimental techniques to study small moleculemembrane interactions (SMMIs) with atomic level resolution, providing information on both structural and dynamical properties as well as the ability to predict the binding free energy (\arrow Gb).
+However, the accurate prediction of \arrow Gb is still one of the most challenging tasks in computational biophysics.
+Several techniques have been developed to calculate \arrow Gb for molecule-membrane systems, the most popular of which is umbrella sampling.
 Most of these approaches though are well known to suffer from insufficient sampling of the rotational motion of the molecule resulting in the system to become trapped in local energy minima for long times, sometimes for hundreds of nanoseconds.
-This results in inaccurate \$\infty\$Gb and/or prohibitively long simulations to reach convergence.
+This results in inaccurate \arrow Gb and/or prohibitively long simulations to reach convergence.

 To address this, we have developed a flexible implementation of replica exchange with solute tempering [1] within GROMACS 4.6.7 that allows the selective scaling of non-bonded interactions between any pairs of components in the system as well as separate modulation of electrostatic and van der Waals interactions.
-For example, to calculate $\boxtimes Gb$ for a small molecule-membrane system the non-bonded interactions for solute-membrane and solute-water are scaled while leaving the solute-solute and membrane-membrane interactions unscaled to ensure the integrity of the membrane.
+For example, to calculate \alpha Gb for a small molecule-membrane system the non-bonded interactions for solute-membrane and solute-water are scaled while leaving the solutesolute and membrane-membrane interactions unscaled to ensure the integrity of the membrane.
 The method was tested by simulating the interactions of both a charged and an uncharged terpene molecule (DPAC and LIM, respectively) with a POPC phospholipid bilayer.
-These replica-exchange simulations with selective scaling were then be combined with umbrella sampling to calculate the free energy profiles (potential of mean force, PMF) from which an estimate of $\boxtimes Gb$ can be obtained.
-Umbrella sampling simulations with and without enhanced sampling were conducted and compared for their ability to predict $\boxtimes Gb$ of DPAC and LIM for POPC and to assess the accuracy of the new method with respect to previously reported simulation and experimental data of the same system [2].
+These replica-exchange simulations with selective scaling were then be combined with umbrella sampling to calculate the free energy profiles (potential of mean force, PMF) from which an estimate of \alpha Gb can be obtained.
+Umbrella sampling simulations with and without enhanced sampling were conducted and compared for their ability to predict \alpha Gb of DPAC and LIM for POPC and to assess the accuracy of the new method with respect to previously reported simulation and experimental data of the same system [2].
 The method can be used for other types of small molecules and is currently being tested on larger molecules such as peptides.

-- [1] L. Wang, R. A. Friesner, and B. J. Berne, "Replica Exchange with Solute Scaling: A More Efficient Version of Replica Exchange with Solute Tempering (REST2)," J. Phys.
+[1] L. Wang, R. A. Friesner, and B. J. Berne, "Replica Exchange with Solute Scaling: A More Efficient Version of Replica Exchange with Solute Tempering (REST2)," J. Phys.
 Chem.
 B, vol. 115, no. 30, pp. 9431-9438, Aug.
+2011.

-2011. - S. Witzke, L. Duelund, J. Kongsted, M. Petersen, O. G. Mouritsen, and H. Khandelia, "Inclusion of terpenoid plant extracts in lipid bilayers investigated by molecular dynamics simulations," J. Phys.
+S. Witzke, L. Duelund, J. Kongsted, M. Petersen, O. G. Mouritsen, and H. Khandelia, "Inclusion of terpenoid plant extracts in lipid bilayers investigated by molecular dynamics simulations," J. Phys.
 Chem.
 B, vol. 114, no. 48, pp. 15825-15831, 2010.